KellenPretorius/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups - Lists the groups the current user is part of 3-new_owner - Changes the owner of file 'hello' to 'betty' 4-empty - Creates an empty file called hello
+5-execute - Grants the user execution rights to the file hello (off with it's head)